-This programme is offered for Malaysian applicant, who is registered medical doctor working in University Malaya Medical Center (UMMC).
+This programme is offered for Malaysians who are registered medical doctors working in the University Malaya Medical Center (UMMC).

-The Doctor of Medicine programme offered by the Faculty of Medicine, University of Malaya is a higher doctoral degree programme, to which the candidate must already have the necessary medical experience before application to this program.
+The Doctor of Medicine programme offered by the Faculty of Medicine, University of Malaya is a higher doctoral degree programme, to which the candidate must already have the necessary medical experience before applying for this program.